 A review of many 19th and early 20th century sources has convinced me that the lager of American (and Canadian) breweries took three main forms.

 The Pilsen style, although all-malt in its homeland at least today, frequently employed corn or rice adjunct in North America.
 This beer was paler than the reddish-brown lager, drier, and sometimes quite bitter.
 Robert Wahl, in his What Is Beer? essay of 1912, stated the Bohemian style could be high-hopped or low-hopped.

-Above George Ehret, who founded the famed Hell Gate, NY brewery of his name, writes in Twenty-Five Years of Brewing (1891) how reddish-brown lager was being challenged by the newer Bohemian style.
+In his text reproduced above George Ehret, who founded the famed Hell Gate, NY brewery of his name, wrote in Twenty-Five Years of Brewing (1891) that reddish-brown lager was being challenged by the Bohemian style.
 Note his reference to adjunct as a characteristic of Bohemian beer, while he calls the reddish brown lager “heavily malted”.

 Some accounts, as Ehret’s, called the Bohemian style “winy”.
 I think this was meant to denote a drier, cleaner taste than the rich-tasting standard lager.

 Of course in practice brewers could differ in the specific colours of their beers, and e.g. some offered both a Bohemian and “extra pale” beer.

 A fourth type could be added, bock, almost always dark brown, but I think this was a variation on Munich dunkel.
 Sometimes Kulmbacher (or Culmbacher) was the term used describe a dark strong lager of similar Bavarian origin.